Add a secondary DNS server to DNSimple

 Table of Contents

-You cannot set up Secondary DNS if you have DNSSEC enabled.
+DNSimple does not support Secondary DNS if you have DNSSEC enabled.
 They will not work in conjunction.
 Please ensure that you are not currently using DNSSEC, or disable DNSSEC before using Secondary DNS.
-You can read more about why here.
+You can read more about the complexities of multi-signer DNSSEC models in RFC 8901.

 Getting started